MTA Bridges and Tunnels

-The Triborough Bridge and Tunnel Authority (TBTA), doing business as MTA Bridges and Tunnels, is an affiliate agency of the Metropolitan Transportation Authority that operates seven toll bridges and two tunnels in New York City.
+The Triborough Bridge and Tunnel Authority (TBTA), doing business as MTA Bridges and Tunnels, is an affiliate agency of the Metropolitan Transportation Authority that operates seven toll bridges, two tunnels, and congestion pricing in New York City.
 The TBTA is the largest bridge and tunnel toll agency in the United States by traffic volume.
 It generated more than $2.4 billion in toll revenue from 335 million vehicles in 2023.
 As of 2023, its operating budget was $596 million; the budget is funded through taxes and fees.

 The Triborough Bridge and Tunnel Authority was founded in 1933 as the Triborough Bridge Authority (TBA).
-The agency was named after its first crossing, the Triborough Bridge.
+The agency was named after its first crossing, the Triborough Bridge (renamed Robert F. Kennedy Bridge in 2008).
 The Triborough Bridge Authority was reorganized as the Triborough Bridge and Tunnel Authority in 1946.
 It began using the name MTA Bridges and Tunnels in 1994.
-The TBTA also controlled several buildings such as the New York Coliseum and the East Side Airline Terminal, both of which have been demolished.
+The TBTA also controlled several buildings such as the New York Coliseum and the East Side Airlines Terminal, both of which have been demolished.
+The agency maintains operational headquarters at the Robert Moses Building, located at the base of its namesake bridge (the Triborough) on Randall's Island.

+The TBTA maintains a law enforcement agency, the TBTA Law Enforcement Division, which employs about 50 "bridge and tunnel officers" who are armed and sworn New York State peace officers.
+This agency is separate from the MTA Police Department, though the MTA Police supplement bridge and tunnel officers and retain jurisdiction on TBTA properties.